 The one-year Transplant Hepatology Fellowship at Mayo Clinic in Phoenix/Scottsdale, Arizona, offers an extraordinary education in transplant and non-transplant hepatology.
-The curriculum is carefully designed to provide a balance of clinical, didactic, and investigative experience, and to prepare you for a career in academic transplant hepatology.
 The training fulfills United Network for Organ Sharing (UNOS) criteria for liver transplant physicians.

-As a fellow in the Transplant Hepatology Fellowship program, you will train with a dedicated and enthusiastic faculty of hepatologists, transplant surgeons, and other specialists in the areas of gastroenterology, pathology, radiology, infectious diseases, immunology, and psychiatry.
+Train with a dedicated and enthusiastic faculty of hepatologists, transplant surgeons, and other specialists in the areas of gastroenterology, pathology, radiology, infectious diseases, immunology, and psychiatry

 The Transplant Hepatology Fellowship began in 1999 with a strong track record of placing graduates in competitive Transplant Hepatology positions.
 It is anticipated that two fellows will complete training in this program annually.

 More from Mayo Clinic School of Graduate Medical Education